Supplier code of conduct

 3.5 Not engaging in inappropriate supply market behaviours

-You should encourage innovation and competition and must not act in a manner which involves a misuse of your market power or would be otherwise improper (e.g. collusive arrangements).
-This includes not procuring dumped goods.
+You should encourage innovation and competition and must not act in a manner which involves a misuse of your market power or would be otherwise improper (e.g., collusive arrangements).
+This includes not procuring or selling dumped goods.

 3.6 Acting properly toward government officers

-You are expected to be respectful of the ethical and code of conduct requirements that our staff need to meet, and not engage in actions which run counter to these obligations.
+You are expected to respect the ethical and code of conduct requirements that our employees need to meet, and not engage in actions which run counter to these obligations.
 You must not try to influence decision making through the use of inducements (e.g. offering gifts and benefits).
-Your conduct should recognise the expected integrity and accountability of public servants and their adherence to the Code of Conduct for the Queensland Public Service.
+Your conduct should recognise the expected integrity and accountability of our employees.

 3.7 Model good business practices